Telephone Triage

 It is not necessary to let a standard data collection form dictate the order of collection.
 In real-world situations, people volunteer information initially.
 It is important to find a safe balance between listening to a patient’s explanation and communicating the need to gather information in a timely fashion.
 Data is recorded into the appropriate field as the patient volunteers information; any information gaps are filled in later with follow-up questions from the guideline.

-Do not select a protocol too quickly.
-Perform thorough assessments as a “first pass” to reduce the risk of jumping to conclusions.
+If protocols are used as part of the nurse’s process or workflow, selecting a protocol too quickly in the call can lead to inaccurate advice.
+The nurse should perform thorough assessments as a “first pass” to reduce the risk of jumping to conclusions.
 As uncomfortable as uncertainty may be, choosing a guideline prematurely may lead down the wrong path.

 CASE